jupyterhub/oauthenticator/README.md

 [Okpy](https://github.com/Cal-CS-61A-Staff/ok-client) is an auto-grading tool that is widely used in UC Berkeley EECS and Data Science courses.
-This authenticator enhances its support for Jupyter Notebook by having students to authenticate with the [Hub](http://datahub.berkeley.edu/hub/home) first and saving relevant user states to the `env`.
+This authenticator enhances its support for Jupyter Notebook by enabling students to authenticate with the [Hub](http://datahub.berkeley.edu/hub/home) first and saving relevant user states to the `env`.